dreadwrr/Recentchanges/README.md

 ![Alt text](https://i.imgur.com/yNnttmU.png) ![Alt text](https://i.imgur.com/gqbO4HB.png) <br><br>

 Can be used with system python or one step pyinstall build.
 A windows setup version is available if python isnt installed <br><br>
-3.0.6 added add to and remove from path in settings and if powershell 7 is installed it uses pwsh and there is a speed boost. also there is python scandir which can be used with pwrshell = False in config.<br>

 To enable ansi text in powershell try the following command <br>
 Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1<br><br>